Argennon-Project/csgot/docs/intro.md

 CsGo aims to provide a convenient, yet flexible and low level way for declaring polynomial constraint systems.
 It does **not** intend to be a high level language for converting conventional programs to constraint systems.
-For that reason, it intentionally exposes low level properties of the underlying constraint system to the programmer.
+Therefore, it intentionally exposes low level properties of the underlying constraint system to the programmer.

 ### Constraint System Variables